 Types of Fortified wines:

-The "Marco de Jerez" is the Spanish wine-growing territory of the provinces of Cádiz and Seville, in the autonomous community of Andalusia, where sherry is produced and raised.
-It is made up of Jerez de la Frontera (which gives it its name), Sanlúcar de Barrameda, El Puerto de Santa María, Trebujena, Chiclana de la Frontera, Puerto Real, Rota, Chipiona and Lebrija (the only one located in the province of Seville) .
-It is divided into two distinct areas, the "production area" and the "breeding area".
-The production area is made up of Jerez, Sanlúcar, El Puerto, Trebujena, Chiclana, Puerto Real, Rota, Chipiona and Lebrija, while the aging area is limited to Jerez, Sanlúcar and El Puerto.
-Likewise, the production area is divided into "Jerez Superior" (which historically has produced higher quality grapes) and "Jerez Zona".
+"Marco de Jerez" is a Spanish wine-growing region located in the provinces of Cádiz and Seville in the Autonomous Community of Andalusia, where Jerez is produced and raised.
+It is made up of Jerez de la Frontera (which bears his name), Sanluca de la Barrameda, Puerto de Santa María, Trebuena, Chiclana De La Frontera, Puerto Real, Rota, Chipiona and Le Brigia (the only family in the province) make up Seville) .
+It is divided into two different areas, namely "production area" and "breeding area".
+The producing area is made up of Jerez, Sanlúcar, El Puerto, Trebuena, Chiclana, Puerto Real, Rota, Chipiona and Le Brija, while the breeding area is limited to Herez Reis, Sanlúcar and Puerto Rico.
+Likewise, the production area is divided into "Jerez Winners" and "Jerezona".

 Oremus Late Harvest is made from a coupage of different varieties.
 The wine rests another half year in the small wooden barrels of the underground cellars, and then it is refined for another year in the bottle.
 Prepared by Vega-Sicilia

 Tio Pepe Cuatro Palmas is a complex, intense and sharp generous wine.
 Time and the winery have turned this Amontillado Viejisimo into a handkerchief wine, a perfume from Jerez.
 The selection of a single boot, the No. 1 that ages at La Constancia Solera Museum to reach its cup today.
 Recently recognized in the International Wine Challenge awards the...